top of page

 Local unconformities separate units.
 Four generations of sheeted Touchet-type clastic dikes are associated with packages of sediment at Rulo.
 The dike sets are truncated by erosional surfaces (a,b,c,d), highlighting the fact diking was repetitive.
 Note the dikes never crosscut younger horizons, only older ones; they are not liquefaction features.
 Sheeted clastic dikes in Eastern Washington are found exclusively within the margins of scabland floodways.
 My sketch condenses the stratigraphy described by Bader et al. (2016) into a fieldbook-friendly column.

 Water-worked.
-Channel fills containing small cobbles hint at alluviation in wet swales, common in the Palouse both then and now.
-Weakly-developed to non-existant bedforms are par for the course when only silt is the only sediment transported by flowing water.
+Channel fills containing pebbles and small cobbles hint at flashy, seasonal flows in wet swales that typically carried silt.
+Weakly-developed to non-existent bedforms are par for the course in windblown silts reworked and redeposited by flowing water.
+Silt-pebble diamicts.

 Thrust fault.
 A small thrust displaces Miocene basalt and an overlying gravel containing locally-derived basaltic clasts.
-A thin, mica-bearing sandstone unit lies just above and is also involved in faulting.
+A thin, mica-bearing sandstone unit, likely quite old, lies just above and is also involved in the faulting.
 The reddened, silty material above remains undeformed.
-Timing of the rupture predates deposition of at least a portion of the Pleistocene section, indicating the fault formed at least a few thousand years ago and likely more than 10 ka.
+The fault formed at least a few thousand years ago, prior to deposition of most if not all of the Pleistocene section.

-Basaltic gravel.
+Basaltic gravel and micaceous stuff.
 Angular to subrounded basalt clasts comprise a gravel (stratified stream deposit) laid down atop the weathered surface of a Miocene basalt flow.
 The clasts were certainly derived from one or more basalt flows nearby and likely from this flow - once loose detritus and colluvium picked up and transported a ways by flowing water.
-Micaceous, crossbedded fluvial deposits are found deep in some Palouse hills; they form fairways across the Palouse and follow an east-to-west, pre-Pleistocene drainage pattern.
-The mica is from Idaho.
+Its basal surface may have been steepened by tilting.
+Also here is a micaceous, crossbedded fluvial deposit.
+Not common, but sometimes found deep in Palouse hills.
+These deposits are never very thick out here, but describe a sluggish sidestream network in the southern Palouse/WW Valley/Pasco Basin/Umatilla Basin associated with the ancestral Columbia River lowland during its wandering days (<3 Ma).
+Any mica-bearing sediment found at Rulo dates to Ringold time (late Miocene-Pliocene) and derives either from the Okanogan to the north, the Umatilla-Dalles-John Day trough to the southwest, or Idaho to the east.

 Whitman College contributions.
-We understand the geology at Rulo in large part due to the work of Dr. Patrick Spencer and several of his students from Whitman College.
-His most important article is Bader et al. (2016).
-I hope its not the last.
+We understand the geology at Rulo in large part due to the work of Professors Pat Spencer, Nick Bader, and their students from Whitman College (Bader et al., 2016).

 Rip-ups not nodules.
 Rip-ups of calcrete in a weakly-stratified, silt-sand diamict attest to reworking of loess hills (hillslope deposits) by flowing water (channels).
-It can be difficult to pick these units out at first, but once you see diamict, you cannot unsee it.
+It can be difficult to pick these units out at first, but once you see these pebbly diamicts, you cannot unsee them.
+Where found, always note your elevation and compare it with the local maximum flood stage for Missoula floods.
+In many locations, deposits like these represent the transition between wind-swept Palouse uplands and Scabland valleys below.
+Its here where deposits from two different geomorphic domains interfinger.

 Truncated top.
-A sheeted dike with two branches extend downward through silty, oxidized, slightly-cemented sediment, its top truncated by an erosional surface mantled by white calcrete.
-Oxidation overprints both dike and host sediment, indicating they aged together at least for some period of time.
-Sediments below the erosion surface are middle to early Pleistocene age (many tens to a few hundred thousand years old).
-Sediments above the surface are mostly late Pleistocene age. lies a stack of calcic paleosols developed in loess (mostly).
+A sheeted dike with two branches extends downward through silty, oxidized, slightly-cemented sediment, its top truncated by an erosional surface and silty-sandy material.
+Oxidation overprints both dike and host sediment, indicating both are old and that they aged together at least for some period of time.
+Sediments below the erosional surface are many tens to a few hundred thousand years old.
+Sediments above the surface are mostly late Pleistocene age.
 Pencil for scale.

-Another sheeted dike pair is similarly truncated at its top by erosion.
-Note hints of water transport in units above and below.
+Surface.
+Another sheeted dike pair nearby is similarly truncated at its top by erosion.
+Note hints of water transport in overlying units.
+This surface and two distinct paleosols appear in several exposures along the northern margin of the Walla Walla Valley.

 Last 50 Posts